Public Auction : Terms and Conditions

 PAYMENT FOR PURCHASES

 - U.S. funds are acceptable only at the equivalent amount shown on the invoice Visa, MasterCard and Paypal are accepted at a charge equal to 3.5% of the hammer amount.
 Please include the information on your bid sheet.
-We also accept cheques at no extra cost.
+We also accept personal cheques, bank wire, direct deposit, or an e-Transfer at no extra cost.